TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 ├── README.md           general information about this project │   ...
-├── api                 contains the protocol buffer definitions for our API ├── cmd                 contains the different binaries that form the TTN stack for LoRaWAN │   ├── internal        contains internal files shared between the different binaries │   │   ...
+├── api                 contains the protocol buffer definitions for our API ├── cmd                 contains the different binaries that form TTN Stack for LoRaWAN │   ├── internal        contains internal files shared between the different binaries │   │   ...
-│   ├── ttn-lw-cli      the command-line-interface for the TTN stack for LoRaWAN │   └── ttn-lw-stack    bundles the server binaries that form the TTN stack for LoRaWAN ├── config              configuration for our JavaScript SDK and frontend ├── doc                 detailed documentation on the workings of the TTN stack for LoRaWAN ├── pkg                 contains all libraries used in the TTN stack for LoRaWAN │   ├── component       contains the base component; all other components extend this component │   ├── config          package for configuration using config files, environment and CLI flags │   ├── console         package that provides the web server for the console
+│   ├── ttn-lw-cli      the command-line-interface for TTN Stack for LoRaWAN │   └── ttn-lw-stack    bundles the server binaries that form TTN Stack for LoRaWAN ├── config              configuration for our JavaScript SDK and frontend ├── doc                 detailed documentation on the workings of TTN Stack for LoRaWAN ├── pkg                 contains all libraries used in TTN Stack for LoRaWAN │   ├── component       contains the base component; all other components extend this component │   ├── config          package for configuration using config files, environment and CLI flags │   ├── console         package that provides the web server for the console